daniegarcia254/DownTorrent/Readme.md

   * Default trasmission port: 9090
 * **_[front/start-dev.sh](front/start-dev.sh)_**: in these script you can configure two values
   * _BACKEND_PORT_VALUE_: Port where the back service will be available (default value: 10002)
-  * _BACKEND_URL_CORDOVA_: URL for the back service when the app is running with cordova (default "http://danigarcia-dev.com")
+  * _BACKEND_URL_CORDOVA_: URL for the back service when the app is running with cordova
 * **_[Dockerfile-back.dev](Dockerfile-back.dev)_**: Transmission torrent client port, username and password config
   * Default tranmission port: 9090
   * Default transmission user: trsuer